-The practice was open Mondays to Thursday 8am-7pm, Fridays from 8-am-3.30pm and Saturdays from 9am-2pm.
+The practice was open Mondays from 9am-8pm, Tuesday to Fridays from 9am-6pm and Saturdays from 9am-1pm.

 Patients could book an appointment in advance.
-Patients told us that they were able to get an appointment in good time but overall did not have any concerns about accessing the dentists.
+Patients told us that they were not always able to get an appointment in good time but overall did not have any concerns about accessing the dentists.